lagom/lagom/docs/manual/scala/guide/broker/KafkaClient.md

 Sometimes you will implement a Lagom Service that will only consume from the Kafka Topic.
 In that case you can import the Lagom Kafka Client alone (instead of importing the Lagom Kafka Broker and a Lagom Persistence implementation).

 @[kafka-client-dependency](code/build-scaladsl-kafka.sbt)

+After adding the dependency you also need to mix-in the `LagomKafkaClientComponents` trait on your `Application` to ensure it is enabled and usable at runtime.

 If/when your subscriber-only service evolves to include features that publish data to a topic, you will need to depend on Lagom Kafka Broker and remove the dependency to Lagom Kafka Client.
 The Lagom Kafka Broker module includes the Lagom Kafka Client module.